ICB-DCM/cOmicsArt/docs/interface-details/heatmap.md

 ### Aesthetics Options

 - **Choose the variable to color the samples after**: Select the variable for coloring the samples.
 The coloring options are populated based on the sample annotation provided initially.
-Often, you want to examne whether the given samles labels coincidence with the unsupervised clustering of the heatmap.
+Often, you want to examine whether the given sample labels coincide with the unsupervised clustering of the heatmap.

 - **Choose the variable to color the rows after**: Select the variable for coloring the rows.
 The coloring options are populated based on the row annotation provided initially.
-This can help to identify patterns within the heatmap similar to the coloring of the samples.
+This can help identify patterns within the heatmap that are similar to the coloring of the samples.

 - **Row/Column Clustering?**: Enable or disable row/column clustering.